High-Cost Claims and Stop-Loss Insurance: How Self-Funded Employers Can Mitigate Significant Losses

 An Employer’s High-Cost Claim Story

-One of our members had a patient suffering from end-stage renal disease (kidney failure,) and was placed on daily dialysis after being referred to an out-of-network provider.
+One of our employer-employer-members had a patient suffering from end-stage renal disease (kidney failure,) and was placed on daily dialysis after being referred to an out-of-network provider.
 And because the TPA did not redirect their care, the employer was spending $27,000 every week – the equivalent of $1.5 million per year – on that patient alone.

-The Alliance was able to help out the employer by introducing them to a dialysis vendor that will save them 50% of the annual cost.
+The Alliance was able to help the employer by introducing them to a dialysis vendor that would save them 50% of the annual cost.
 Though that’s significantly less than what they paid in 2020, had the patient been directed to a provider within The Alliance network from the beginning, they would have paid less than $370,000 per year.

 These situations are why having access to – and understanding – your data is important.
 It’s also why knowing your fiduciary responsibility as the plan sponsor is a vital component in directing your patients to seek high-value care.